 What should you look for when making a private loan to a business?

 A Summary of Terms (often called a Term Sheet) like the one described below, should be created and agreed to before you privately lend to a business.
-This document is the simplest way for each of the lender and borrower to understand the deal they are making, and the Term Sheet will be the basis upon which the other closing documents are drafted to minimize related legal expenses.
+This document is the simplest way for each of the Lender and Borrower to specify the deal they are making, and a Term Sheet should be the basis upon which the other closing documents are drafted to minimize related legal expenses.
 That said…we strongly encourage you to use early on legal counsel specializing in private finance when negotiating a Term Sheet and then creating the related loan documents.

 SUMMARY OF TERMS

 $ Loan Amount